microcoder/configrw/docs/source/index.rst

 Quick start
 ===========

-In this example we will use the following INI file:
+In next examples we will use the following INI file:

 .. code:: ini